ffroliva/mimecast-frontend/README.md

 ## Testing the backend

-In order to test the backend you can use the following command: `curl 'http://localhost:8080/file/search?rootPath=/tmp&searchTerm=aaa'`
+In order to test the backend you can use the following command: `curl 'http://localhost:8080/file/search?servers=http://localhost:8080&rootPath=/tmp&searchTerm=aa'`

 > In my case I am using linux machine who has a _/tmp_ path.
-Make sure you change the `rootPath` request parameter to a valid path inside the OS where the backend is running.
+Make sure you change the `rootPath` request parameter to a valid path inside the OS where the backend server is running.

+## Considerations about how dataSource is presented

+Every new `success` message that is received from the backend is appended to the `dataSource` array to be presented to the user.
+When a threshold of 50 files has been searched we fix `dataSource` on this size and start removing the older resolt from the list and appending the new item on top of the array.
+This strategy was defined so the browser won't crash due to lack of memory management.

 ## Developed by Flávio Oliva